Dimitri-Sumin/government-ai-pipeline-case-study/README.md

 - level if budget signals were activated
 - level if both constraints were resolved

-This allows identification of the specific bottleneck preventing advancement:
+This allows identification of the specific bottleneck preventing advancement.

 - Senior Access Constraint
   If SA = 0, no other institutional adjustments change the level